 DELIVERING newspapers and selling clothes were the humble beginnings from which a young Helensburgh man rose to become one of the most successful businessmen in the United States.

-Born in Broughty Ferry near Dundee, he comes home from Seattle on the west coast at least once a year, and when he visited his parents Tom and Kathleen recently he agreed to answer questions about his youth here and the route he took to business success.
+Born in Broughty Ferry near Dundee, he comes home from Seattle on the west coast at least once a year to visit his parents Tom and Kathleen.

 He went to Hermitage Primary School for a year and then on to Hermitage Academy, and he has happy memories of playing football for both schools — “I loved every minute of it,” he says.